Noise-induced shallow circuits and absence of barren plateaus: Conclusions and outlook

-Our work substantially advances our understanding of how quantum circuits---specifically, random quantum circuits---behave under possibly non-unital noise on several fronts, developing a comprehensive picture of the impact of noise.
-First, we have shown what we called the effective depth picture, establishing that most quantum circuits under non-unital noise behave like shallow circuits, no matter how deep they are.
+Our work advances our understanding of how quantum circuits---specifically, random quantum circuits---behave under possibly non-unital noise on several fronts, developing a comprehensive picture of the impact of noise.
+First, we have shown what we called the effective depth picture, establishing that most quantum circuits under noise behave like shallow logarithmic-depth circuits, no matter how deep they are.
 Importantly, this result is derived without imposing any specific assumptions on the noise model, except that it is incoherent and local.
 As a result, the findings apply to various types of physical noise, including dephasing noise, which may have implications for phenomena such as measurement-induced phase transitions~\cite{measind1,Skinner_2019}.

-We have then used our effective depth picture to argue that, in contrast to the noiseless and unital cases, in the presence of non-unital noise, variational quantum algorithms do not suffer from barren plateaus.
+We have also shown that, in contrast to the noiseless and unital cases, variational quantum algorithms do not suffer from barren plateaus in the presence of non-unital noise.
 This is a striking insight in its own right.
-But it is important to contextualize this result and not think that it is good news: Indeed, we show that the lack of barren plateaus emerges from the fact that these circuits behave similarly to shallow circuits and that just the last few layers are trainable.
+However, it is crucial to contextualize this result and not interpret it as good news: indeed, we demonstrate that the absence of barren plateaus arises because these circuits behave similarly to shallow circuits, with only the last few layers being trainable.

-We have also used this fact to come up with a simple classical simulation algorithm for estimating Pauli expectation values of quantum circuits under non-unital noise, on average over the ensemble.
+We have also used this fact to come up with a simple classical simulation algorithm for estimating Pauli expectation values of quantum circuits under possibly non-unital noise, on average over the ensemble.
 Furthermore, we have shown that the algorithm is efficient for inverse-polynomial precision even for arbitrarily deep circuits in one-dimensional architectures, and for constant precision in any spatial dimensions.
-In short, a good way of summarizing our results is that we show that, unless we carefully exploit the structure of the noise affecting the quantum device, as long as we are interested in using a noisy quantum device to estimate Pauli expectation values, it is unlikely that one affected by local depolarizing noise is preferable over one with non-unital with a similar rate.
-The result can also be seen as an invitation to more carefully investigate the underlying noise to draw precise conclusions about the anticipated quantum application, and that overly simplified models can be misleading.